-Channel Islands Dive Adventures Warm and Cold Water Scuba Diving Vacations
+Channel Islands Dive Adventures Warm Water and Cold Water Scuba Diving Vacations

 Dive vacations can be so much fun and traveling with a group is even better.
 You meet new people and make new friends for life.
 We take pride in making it easy for you.
 Book your trip now!

-Here are some reasons why you SHOULD join us on a group trip?
+Here are some reasons why you SHOULD join us for group scuba vacations?

 - We set everything up and take care of all the details